-At least, until you enter a Plot Tunnel: A tightly linear, Plot-driven sequence within an RPG where your usual ability to freely explore areas and perform Side Quests is denied you in favor of whatever plot-dictated events shall unfold.
+At least, until you enter a Plot Tunnel: A tightly linear, Plot-driven sequence where your usual ability to freely explore areas and perform Side Quests is denied you in favor of whatever plot-dictated events shall unfold.
 There are No Sidepaths, No Exploration, No Freedom within a Plot Tunnel; your only objective is to proceed straight ahead while the plot develops (and possibly twists

 ).
 You will be able to return to your usual, player-driven exploration routine only after you've exited out the other end, though things might not be quite what they used to be.